 - Weakness in your child's arms, legs, or face.

 If you notice these less serious side effects, talk with your doctor:

 - Diaper rash.

 - Drowsiness, agitation, or seizures.

 - Mild diarrhea, vomiting, or loss of appetite.

-- Pain, itching, burning, swelling, or a lump under your child's skin where the shot is given.
+- Pain, itching, burning, redness, swelling, or a lump under your child's skin where the shot was given.

 - Red eyes.

 - Sores or white patches in your child's mouth.